 Title IX is a federal civil rights law that prohibits all sex or gender discrimination on educational campuses that receive federal financial assistance.
 Title IX protects individuals of all genders and sexual orientations and applies to students, faculty, staff, independent contractors, campus visitors, and other participants in University educational programs and activities.
 All forms of sexual or gender-based harassment, including but not limited to dating and domestic violence, stalking, and sexual assault are violations of Title IX.

-Any questions, reports, or complaints related to any form of unwelcome sexual conduct should be directed to ETSU's Title IX Coordinator .
+Any questions, concerns, reports, or complaints related to any form of unwelcome sexual conduct should be directed to ETSU's Title IX Coordinator.
 The Title IX Coordinator is available to provide guidance to anyone in the ETSU community regarding your rights and responsibilities under Title IX and related University Policies and Procedures.
+You may submit a report for yourself or on behalf of someone else.
+The Title IX Coordinator will not initiate an investigation without first discussing all options with the person who has been subjected to unwelcome sexual conduct.

 Sexual Harassment/Sexual Violence

 Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-Sexual violence is also a form of sexual harassment and is prohibited by University policy.
+Sexual violence is also a form of sexual harassment and is prohibited by University policy and the Title IX Emergency Rule

 All incidents of unwelcome sexual conduct should be reported to the Title IX Coordinator.